Clockwork-Critter/Diabetes-Analysis-and-Predictive-Modeling-/diabetes-analysis-and-predictive-modeling-/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

 This project aims to predict when a person has diabeties using lifestyle health indicators.
-Predictions made using a Random Forestand XGBoost algorythm trained on the data.
+Predictions made using a Random Forest and XGBoost algorythm trained on the data.

 ## Project Organization